gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 CSV is well suited to storing large amounts of tabulated data in a human-readable format.
 It is not well suited to storing objects or hash table like data structures (unlike every other serialization format that is reviewed here).

 CSV is not very well standardized.
 [RFC 4180](https://tools.ietf.org/html/rfc4180) was an attempt to standardize the format, however the name "CSV" may refer to files which are delimited by non-comma characters such as spaces, tabs or semi-colons.
 In fact, it used to be called **Delimiter Separated Values (DSV)**, although unfortunately CSV seems like the more prevalent term these days.
+And the format of the data between the delimiters is completely user defined (e.g. there is no specified way of defining dates).

 The CSV format allows an optional __header line__ appearing as the first line in the file.
 If present, it contains field names for each value in a record.
 This header line is very useful the labelling the data and **should almost always be present**.